Cycling Japan Kyoto to the Coast7 Days & 6 Nights

 We suggest you book as soon as your plans are finalised as this trip is extremely popular especially between March and May when the cherry blossom is in bloom and again in the summer months July and August.

 Depending on your wider plans for Japan, it is tough to beat the spring months of April and May when the cherry blossom is in full bloom.
 November through to March can be very cool with even cooler nights! especially in the hilltop town of Yoshino.
 April into June, spring days are warm, sunny with cherry blossom trees dominating the countryside, towns and cities.
 July through to September is summer time and is perfect for heading to the beach at the end of the tour.
 October cools off a little with fresher evenings and a great month for seeing the colours of the countryside change.

 As temperatures and humidity are at their peak in July and August, Japan can be subject to typhoons, but this very rarely has a serious impact on this region.

-When you cycle your luggage will be transferred ahead to your next overnight stop.
-We ask you to your main luggage to a maximum of 1 piece (20 kg).
+When you cycle your luggage will be transferred onwards to your next overnight stop.
+We ask you to your main baggage to a maximum of 1 piece (20kg).

 We can easily arrange this for you.
 Just let us know anytime prior to departure.

 The high speed efficient train service of Japan makes for an easy arrival to Kyoto from either Osaka Airport (75mins) or Tokyo Narita Airport (3hrs 30mins).